jonghwanchung/jonghwanchung.github.io/_posts/2018/2018-06-22-systemd-boot-process.md

-## What to learn next
+## What to learn next?

 - [systemd-analyze](https://www.freedesktop.org/software/systemd/man/systemd-analyze.html)
-> - An analyze and debug system manager for boot-up performance statistics.
+   - An analyze and debug system manager for boot-up performance statistics.